-‘Days Of Our Lives’ Spoilers: Lani Gets Life Changing News As A New Mystery Unfolds
+‘Days Of Our Lives’ Spoilers: Lani Gets Life-Changing News As A New Mystery Unfolds

 — Sal Stowers (@SalStowers) August 1, 2017

-However, the new of Lani’s pregnancy could actually help pull JJ out of the depression that he’ll be in after shooting Theo.
+However, the news of Lani’s pregnancy could actually help pull JJ out of the depression that he’ll be in after shooting Theo.
 A guilty JJ could find a new lease on life if he finds out he’s going to be a father, but there is another complication.
 What if JJ isn’t the father?
-As Days of our Lives fans will remember, Lani and Eli had a bit of connection in the past.
+As Days of Our Lives fans will remember, Lani and Eli had a bit of a connection in the past.
 Now that things are rocky with JJ, Lani could lean on Eli during the tough time, but will they get intimate, and if they do, could Eli be revealed as the baby’s father?

-Tune in to Days of our Lives weekday afternoons on NBC to find out how all the drama unfolds.
+Tune in to Days of Our Lives weekday afternoons on NBC to find out how all the drama unfolds.

 [Featured Image by Vivien Killilea/Getty Images]